umerhasan17/mlds/nlp/sequence-models-coursera.md

 * Update gate - what new data to expose to cell state.
 * Output gate - what part of cell state to expose to hidden state.

-* Gated recurrent unit do this in a  more efficient manner.
+* Gated recurrent unit (GRU) do this in a  more efficient manner.
 Yields similar performance.
 (3 weight matrices).

+### Deep RNNs
+* RNNs with many layers that take outputs of previous layers as inputs.
+* Take significantly more time to compute.
+* Can take an average of loss functions of all layers for final loss function.
+How many layers to take into account?
+That is a hyperparameter K.